 Ideally, water should be supplied through nipple drinkers located between 80 cm and 1 meter off the ground.
 The maximum flow rate must be around 1 L/minute.
 This is because:

-• If the flow rate is higher, this will become a game for the boars and result in wastage.
+If the flow rate is higher, this will become a game for the boars and result in wastage.

-• If the flow rate is too slow, there is a risk the boars will become impatient and irritable.
+If the flow rate is too slow, there is a risk the boars will become impatient and irritable.

 You should regularly check the water flow through the nipple drinkers to ensure they are working correctly.
 Most are also equipped with filters that need to be cleaned regularly, particularly if a borehole is used.
+The system of shared troughs is also common.
+However, from a health point of view, this system is not recommended due to potential contamination as the water circulates between different boars.

 Measuring daily volumes consumed